nuejs/www/docs2/tutorials/build-a-simple-spa.md

 <p>{ description }</p>
 ```

-We need one manual reload to get the YAML data from the server (to be fixed), but after that we can edit all our three files (index.html, app.nue, and site.yaml) and the application hot-reloads itself automatically.
+We need one manual reload to get the YAML data from the server (to be fixed), but after that, we can edit all our three files (index.html, app.nue, and site.yaml) and the application hot-reloads itself automatically.

 ## Create a model
-Next we'll create a "business model" with TypeScript.
-This model is the [back of the frontend][brad] on our MVC- based architecture.
+Next, we'll create a "business model" with TypeScript.
+This model is the [back of the frontend][brad] on our MVC-based architecture.
 The purpose of the model is to separate view code from the business logic so that UX developers can focus on the UX development and JS developers can focus on the logic without knowing anything about the view:

 [brad]: //bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/